TomatenMarc/lets-encrypt-neo4j/README.md

 After the certificates have been successfully stored in `${PWD}/neo4j/certificates/etc/letsencrypt/live/<your-domain>/` in preparation for Neo4j the certified domain under which the instance should be reachable has to be specified in `neo4j.conf`.
-For this the occurrences of the `<your-domain>` must be changed according to the certified domain.
+For this the occurrences of `<your-domain>` must be changed according to the certified domain.

 Therefore, `neo4j.conf` must be modified along the following lines: